conjurer-rich/conjurer-web/_pages/our-approach.md

 The world is changing faster than ever—your organization can, too.
 With the right capabilities in place, you can embrace change as an opportunity for growth.

-{% include call-to-action.html text="Contact us to learn more" link="/contact" %}
+{% include call-to-action.html button_text="Contact us to learn more" url="/contact" %}